Chris-airobot/PhD_first_demo/README.md

 ## Dec 18:
 - Now the robot can move with the low-level method, also the resolved-rate-control method logic has been implemented, but it has error
 - Next step is fixing that error and making sure to implement the rest of functions similar to Moveit! but in low-level.

+## Dec 20:
+- A pile of objects, robot takes actions to have a better exploration feedback